convox/docs/docs/reference/rack-parameters/NLBDeletionProtection.md

 # NLBDeletionProtection

 Enable AWS deletion protection on the public [NLB](/reference/rack-parameters/NLB).
-When `Yes`, any operation that would delete the load balancer is rejected pre-flight — including `convox rack params set NLB=No` and `convox rack uninstall`.
+When `Yes`, any operation that would delete the load balancer is rejected pre-flight, including `convox rack params set NLB=No` and `convox rack uninstall`.
 Unset this before intentionally tearing down the NLB.

 | Default value  | `No`        |
 | Allowed values | `Yes`, `No` |